List of tallest buildings and structures in the Birmingham metropolitan area: 35–49 metres

+Tallest by local authority district

+This table includes only the buildings and structures in each local authority district that fall within the morphological boundaries of the Birmingham metropolitan area.

-List: Tallest buildings and structures under construction
+Tallest under construction

-This list ranks all under-construction buildings and free-standing structures in the Birmingham Metropolitan Area that will stand at least 35 m tall, based on standard height measurements.
+This list ranks all under-construction buildings and free-standing structures in the Birmingham metropolitan area that will stand at least 35 m tall, based on standard height measurements.